eriknyquist/librxvm/README.rst

   terminating null-character).

-If a null pointer is passed instead of a valid pointer to a ``rxvm_gencfg_t`` type, then default values will be used.
+If a null pointer is passed instead of a valid pointer to a ``rxvm_gencfg_t`` type, then default values are used.

 **Return value**